opensourceBIM/phpClientLib/README.md

 phpClientLib
 ============

-php client library for BIMserver.org and BIMSie
+PHP client library for BIMserver.

+Note: This project has not been maintained for years and won't work with new versions of BIMserver.